Europe: Flora

 Having lived side by side with agricultural peoples for millennia, Europe's animals and plants have been profoundly affected by the presence and activities of humans.
 With the exception of Fennoscandia and northern Russia, few areas of untouched wilderness are currently found in Europe, except for various national parks.

 The main natural vegetation cover in Europe is mixed forest.
 The conditions for growth are very favourable.
 In the north, the Gulf Stream and North Atlantic Drift warm the continent.
 Southern Europe has a warm but mild climate.
 There are frequent summer droughts in this region.
 Mountain ridges also affect the conditions.
 Some of these, such as the Alps and the Pyrenees, are oriented east–west and allow the wind to carry large masses of water from the ocean in the interior.
 Others are oriented south–north (Scandinavian Mountains, Dinarides, Carpathians, Apennines) and because the rain falls primarily on the side of mountains that is oriented towards the sea, forests grow well on this side, while on the other side, the conditions are much less favourable.
 Few corners of mainland Europe have not been grazed by livestock at some point in time, and the cutting down of the preagricultural forest habitat caused disruption to the original plant and animal ecosystems.
+The area of primary forest in Europe increased at an average annual rate of 191 000 hectare in 1990–2000, 217 000 ha in 2000–2015 and 153 000 ha in 2015–2025.